-Special Education Technical Assistance Support Center (SE-TASC)
+Special Education Technical Assistance Support Center (SE-TASC) Patti A. Davis Jenny Schinella

-Christine Shea-Coelho 845.486.4840 x 3087 christine.sheacoelho@dcboces.org Patti A. Davis 845.486.4840 x 3079 patti.davis@dcboces.org
+845.486.4840 ext.
+3079 patti.davis@dcboces.org Jenny Schinella 845.486.4840 ext.
+3087 jenny.schinella@dcboces.org

-The Special Education Technical Assistance Support Center (SE-TASC) at Dutchess BOCES is funded through VESID at the New York State Education Department to provide professional development support to district staff in Dutchess County schools.
+The Special Education Technical Assistance Support Center (SE-TASC) at Dutchess BOCES is funded through the Office of Special Education at the New York State Education Department to provide professional development support to district staff in Dutchess County schools.
 Formerly known as the Special Education Training and Resource Center (SETRC), the emphasis of technical support is now focused on districts identified by VESID that need to improve outcomes for students with disabilities under the State Performance Plan Accountability System.
 The SE-TASC office works in collaboration with BOCES COSER services and other state funded networks to provide comprehensive professional development planning, data analysis, implementation and evaluation to support the goal of enhancing learning for all students based upon individual district needs.
 In addition, the SE-TASC office houses a loaning library of professional development materials and New York State Education publications for its community of schools.